flancia-coop/doc.anagora.org/social-coop-tech-group.md

      - Andrew's password store access
          - Or the delegated access question
          - On the loomio access poll: https://www.loomio.com/d/jrbG5tue/server-access/106
-         - Do we need that
+         - Do we need that?
+Given that other people already have access to some of the coop's admin resources without being part of the TWG group
+         - It would be ideal to add delegated access whenever we have that (e.g. when the provider has that abstraction)

 ## 2024-11-04
 - Here: [[Dan]] [[Flancian]]